-Students should notify the school of a Leave of Absence from the seminary for a term by completing the Withdraw/Leave of Absence form (attached).
+Students should notify the school of a Leave of Absence from the seminary for a term by completing the Withdraw/Leave of Absence form which can be obtained from the Registrar's Office or from the office of the student's program of study.
 Students who notify the school of their Leave of Absence within 2 weeks of the start of the term in which they will be absent will maintain access to their student technology accounts for the duration of the Leave of Absence (one term).
 International Students (F-1 visa) can only request a Leave of Absence in conjunction with a Request for Reduced Course Load.
 A Leave of Absence will be granted for only one term at a time.
 Exceptions to this will only be accepted for medical reasons, with medical documentation, and for F-1 students grated 1 academic year of Reduced Course Load.
 At the conclusion of the term of absence, students that plan to return to school but cannot do so in the subsequent term should complete another Leave of Absence form for the next term.
 If the student fails to enroll for classes in the term in which they indicated they would return, their technology accounts will be closed.
 Students who do not request a Leave of Absence and are not enrolled at the start of the term will not have access to their technology accounts.